 A Timeless Term

-In conclusion, "checkerboard" remains the undisputed champion when it comes to naming checkered tiles.
+All things considered, "checkerboard" remains the undisputed champion when it comes to naming checkered tiles.
 Its clear origins in the game of checkers, coupled with its straightforwardness and broad applicability, solidify its position as the most widely recognized and understood term for this timeless design element.
 Whether gracing a game board, a kitchen floor, or a fashion statement, the term "checkerboard" continues to bridge the gap between function, history, and everyday life.

 Checkered vs. Harlequin